 JULIA MARGARET CAMERON

-albumen print, on a gilt-ruled mount, with the Colnaghi blindstamp on the mount, 1868 (Cox 410)
+albumen print, on a gilt-ruled mount, signed and annotated 'From Life Registered Copyright,' by the photographer, autographed by the sitter in ink, and with the Colnaghi blindstamp on the mount, 1867 (Cox 675)

 Grading this albumen print on a scale of 1 to 10 – a 10 being a print with deep brown dark tones and cream-toned highlights that retain all of their original detail – this print rates a 7.

-As is sometimes the case with Cameron's photographs, the lack of deep dark tones in this print is not the result of fading; rather, the print's tonality itself is somewhat light overall.
-The lighter area along the bottom is a feature of the negative and not a condition issue of the present print.
-The highlights have yellowed overall and there is silvering in the darkest areas, primarily along the left edge.
-The right edge of the print may be slightly faded.
-There are some scuffs and superficial scratches as well as scattered liquid deposits overall.
+As is frequently the case with Cameron's photographs, the lack of deep dark tones in this print does not appear to be the result of fading; rather, the print's tonality itself is somewhat light overall.
+The print is slightly faded in the lightest areas of the image, with some resultant loss of detail.
+The highlights have yellowed with age and there is silvering in the darkest areas, which appears somewhat uneven along the left edge.
+Upon close examination, there are some scuffs and superficial scratches, including two scuffs near the top of the sitter's head.